kr239/Macintosh-ADB-XCVR-Adapter/README.md

 # Macintosh-ADB-XCVR-Adapter

-Adapter PCB to allow the use of PLCC ADB XCVR chips on the Macintosh SE
+This will allow the use of the PLCC ADB Transceiver in the Macintosh SE, which is the only model that uses a DIP18 part.

+Just upload the zip to JLCPCB, it's simply one PLCC28 socket (SMT) and headers.

+Both of these ADB Transceivers are based on the same PIC16CR54 - albeit slightly customised by Microchip, for Apple, with regards to the TRIS register.